 In an over-saturated market, salons need to stand out and attract fashion-savvy clients In the business of beauty the bar is set high.
-Salons are everywhere, and it is important to understand how to differentiate yourself to attract clients.
-Here are the top 15 salon marketing ideas for 2020 to help you develop a solid clientele.
+Salons are everywhere, and if you’re planning to get into the beauty business (or if you are already in it) it is important to understand how you can differentiate yourself and attract clients.
+Here are the top 15 salon marketing ideas for 2022 to help you develop a solid clientele.

 1. Online booking.

 Want to boost sales and increase productivity by more than 40%?
-Utilize online Booking to automatically distribute your open appointments on sites like Yelp, post to social media and book appointments from Facebook, and send custom email and text marketing messages (I personally like to recommend Phorest).
+Utilize online booking to automatically distribute your open appointments on sites like Yelp, post to social media and book appointments from Facebook, and send custom email and text marketing messages (I personally like to recommend Booker)

 When dealing with something as intimate as appearance, clients are going to do their research.
 They are going to want to know exactly who they’re dealing with, and more importantly, they want to be able to trust them.
 What better way to accomplish that than by introducing your salon with a video?
 Showcasing a short, professionally produced video on your website gives you the opportunity to connect with prospective clients before they even walk through your doors.
 It allows you to tell your story, demonstrate your technique, and explain your services by highlighting your employees and explaining your motivation for doing what you do.
 Most importantly, it’s the closest you can come to a face-to-face meeting online, which establishes trust and entices prospects to turn into clients.
 Learn how to create a pro-quality video with just your mobile phone, or hire someone to do it for you.